nixworks/Global-Terrorist-Attacks/README.md

 ## Data description

 The data was made available through the Global Terrorism Database (GTD) which is an open-source database including information on terrorist attacks around the world from 1970 through 2016 (with annual updates planned for the future).
-[More information] (https://www.start.umd.edu/gtd/).
+[More information](https://www.start.umd.edu/gtd/).

 Context: Information on more than 17,000 Terrorist Attacks